 - How desperate they are for the work to be done.

-That’s at least 10 different variables that goes into negotiating freelance rates.
+That’s at least 10 different variables that go into negotiating freelance rates.

 There’s no predictive algorithm that could estimate an agreed freelance rate in advance based on this.
 So here are the strategies I’ve employed to negotiate agreements that suit all parties:

 - Build good relationships and have honest and open conversations.
-This has really helped me get over the line more than once.
+This has really helped me get my rates over the line more than once.

-- Ask colleagues and friends for their advice.
+- Ask colleagues and friends for their advice and their freelance rates.
 Then, average what they say, divide it by my shoe size and give it a go.
 This hasn’t been such a bad approach and it usually ends up pretty spot on.